rustacean-station/rustacean-station.org/_episodes/interviews/2023-09-29-dave-macleod.md

 - Email: [hello@rustacean-station.org](mailto:hello@rustacean-station.org)

 ## Timestamps
-[@00:00] Introduction: Meet Dave McLeod - Rust Developer and Author of "Learn Rust in a Month of Lunches" [@01:47] Target Audience and Motivation behind the Book: Overcoming Learning Challenges and Addressing Gaps in Resources [@08:32] Exploring Book Chapters: Unpacking Complex Concepts in the First Chapter and the Direct Approach to Learning [@15:14] Understanding Shadowing in Rust
+[@00:00] Introduction: Meet Dave MacLeod - Rust Developer and Author of "Learn Rust in a Month of Lunches" [@01:47] Target Audience and Motivation behind the Book: Overcoming Learning Challenges and Addressing Gaps in Resources [@08:32] Exploring Book Chapters: Unpacking Complex Concepts in the First Chapter and the Direct Approach to Learning [@15:14] Understanding Shadowing in Rust